Genetic Testing Cost & Insurance Calculator

 8. Click calculate, then review the breakdown line by line instead of looking only at the final total.

 If you are comparing options, run more than one scenario.
 For example, compare an in-network panel with an out-of-network lab, or compare completing the test early in the year versus later in the year after other medical spending has already reduced your deductible exposure.
-The differences between those runs can be more informative than any single estimate.
+For genetic testing, that timing difference can matter as much as the test price itself.

-Suppose you are considering BRCA 1/2 testing with a laboratory list price of $2,000.
-Your plan has a $1,500 deductible, and you have already met $500 of it this year.
-That means you still have $1,000 of deductible remaining.
-Assume your plan then covers 80% of the cost after deductible, there is no copay, and you still have plenty of room before reaching your annual out-of-pocket maximum.
+Suppose you are looking at BRCA 1/2 testing and the lab's list price is $2,000.
+Your plan has a $1,500 deductible, and you have already met $500 of that amount this year.
+That leaves $1,000 of deductible still to satisfy before the plan's coverage share begins.

-No single-page calculator can capture every billing rule in modern health insurance.
-This tool assumes the list price is the amount used for the estimate, but real claims may be adjudicated using a lower negotiated allowed amount.
-Some plans treat genetic testing differently based on network status, medical necessity, preventive criteria, family history, or whether prior authorization was approved.
-A service that appears covered in theory may be denied in practice if the plan decides the indication was not strong enough or the laboratory was out of network.
+No single-page calculator can capture every genetic testing billing rule.
+This estimate assumes the list price is the starting point, but an insurer may use a lower negotiated allowed amount instead.
+Some plans treat genetic tests differently depending on network status, medical necessity, preventive rules, family history, or whether prior authorization was approved.

-• List price versus allowed amount: insurers often pay based on a negotiated amount, not the sticker price.
+• List price versus allowed amount: your insurer may calculate on a negotiated amount instead of the laboratory's sticker price.

-• Network status: out-of-network testing can change both coverage and patient responsibility.
+• Network status: out-of-network genetic testing can change both coverage and patient responsibility.

-• Medical necessity: a plan may deny a claim even when the test is clinically reasonable.
+• Medical necessity: a plan can still deny a test that is clinically reasonable if it does not meet policy criteria.

-• Prior authorization: missing authorization can change a covered service into a denied bill.
+• Prior authorization: missing authorization can turn a covered test into a denied bill or a higher patient share.

-• Benefit year timing: the same test can cost more in January than in November if the deductible has not yet been met.
+• Benefit year timing: the same test can cost more early in the year than later if the deductible has not yet been met.

 Most importantly, this calculator is not medical advice.
-The right genetic test depends on personal and family history, clinical goals, and counseling context.
-The financial estimate can help you prepare, but it should be paired with advice from your clinician, genetic counselor, insurer, or laboratory billing team when the decision carries significant medical or financial consequences.
+The right genetic test depends on personal history, family history, clinical goals, and counseling context.
+The financial estimate can help you prepare, but it should be paired with advice from your clinician, genetic counselor, insurer, or laboratory billing team when the decision carries meaningful medical or financial consequences.

 Test details and insurance assumptions